redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 And then the  ```process::exit(0)``` goes in main.
 You could probably spend some more time to use function pointers for less friction while coding and/or configuring, but this is just the start, and I'm not spending an hour improving a 5 line function for a silly blog post.

+### Server OS detection
-Now let's get into the meat, starting with the server OS detection function.
+Now let's dive into the real deal, starting with the server OS detection function.

 ```
 fn is_server_os() -> bool {